contentful/contentful.js/README.md

 	console.log(response.items[0].fields.author.fields.name)
 })
 ```
-The link resolution resolves by default one level deep if you have more you can specify the `include` param in the query when fetching your entries like so `client.getEntries({include: <value>})`, you can specify up to 10.
+The link resolution resolves, by default, one level deep.
+If you need more you can specify the `include` param in the query when fetching your entries like so `client.getEntries({include: <value>})`, you can specify up to 10.

 ### Sync

 The Sync API allows you to keep a local copy of all content in a space up-to-date via delta updates, or content that has changed.
-Whenever you perform a sync operation the enpoint will send back a `syncToken` which you can use in the following sync to get only the changed data (update, deletion etc..).
+Whenever you perform a sync operation the endpoint will send back a `syncToken` which you can use in a subsequent sync to get only the changed data (update, deletion etc..).
 **e.g.**

 ```js